graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ## Controller Level Events

-After the security challenge has completed, but before field resolution is completed, if the pipeline executes a controller method to resolve the field these events will be raised.
+After the security challenge has completed, but before field resolution is completed, if the pipeline executes a controller method to resolve the field these events will be recorded.
 If the target resolver of the field is a property or POCO method, these events are skipped.

 ### Action Invocation Started

-This event is raised when a controller begins processing a request to execute an action method.
+This event is recorded when a controller begins processing a request to execute an action method.

 **Important Properties**